Bringing Seaton Delaval Hall to life

 There's been challenges (such as nesting jackdaws) but we've had the pleasure of working with a wide range of experts such as stonemasons, builders and a vet!
 We're still not finished so keep popping back to see how it's progressing.

 To check the iron framework at the core of the stucco plaster muses which adorn the Central Hall, local vet, Stephen Bradley, brought along his portable x-ray equipment.

 Teetering on 10 metre high scaffolding with stone and plaster conservation specialists, Trevor Proudfoot and Graciela Ainsworth, Stephen was able to take some remarkable images of the extremely delicate statues to help conservators halting the corrosion of the iron and preserving the statues.

 Restoring the floor

-There's so much conservation work happening at Seaton Delaval Hall - from major stonework repairs in the Central Hall, to the preservation of some of our delicate collection pieces - that our conservation team has launched a blog to keep you informed about what's going on.
+There's so much conservation work happening at Seaton Delaval Hall - including the preservation of some of our delicate collection pieces, so the conservation team has launched a blog to keep you informed about what's going on.